A social science centre engaged in major issues facing contemporary India and South Asia in an era of globalization

 The Centre for Social Sciences and Humanities (CSH) is part of a network of 27 research centres of the French Ministry of Foreign Affairs.
 In 2007 it was accorded the status of Joint Entity of French Research Institutes Abroad or UMIFRE (no 20) of the Ministry and the French National Centre for Scientific Research (CNRS).

-The institution traces its origins to 1980 with the shift of the French Archeological Delegation in Afghanistan, from Kabul to Delhi, as a consequence of the Soviet invasion of Afghanistan.
-It then became the French Archeological Mission in India.
+The institution traces its origins to 1980 when the French Archaeological Delegation in Afghanistan moved, from Kabul to Delhi, following the Soviet invasion of Afghanistan.
+It was renamed the French Archaeological Mission in India.
 The Centre de Sciences Humaines was officially created in 1990 and initially conducted research on history and Indo-Persian culture.
-In 1995, there was a shift in the research focus and the CSH became a centre specialising in contemporary India and South Asia.
+In 1995, there was a shift in the research focus and the CSH became a centre specialising in the study of issues related to the contemporary dynamics of development in India and South Asia.

-Through its numerous collaborations with Indian and European partners, the CSH strengthens the academic links between these two regions of the world and fulfils a function of scientific cooperation.Visit our Links section
+Through its numerous collaborations (programmes) with Indian and European partners in the field of Social and Human Sciences, the CSH strengthens academic links between these two regions of the world and fulfils the function of scientific cooperation.

 Through different types of events, the CSH gives the opportunity to its researchers to share the fruits of their work, to compare them with those of Indian and South Asian institutions and also to disseminate research beyond academic circles, working on topics that are relevant for economic agents and political decision-makers (planners, senior officials, diplomats, et al.)